-The problem when there are black lines all over 3D surface maps is a problem with the video card driver on the computer.
+When black lines appear all over 3D surface maps it is indicative of a problem with the video card driver on the computer.
 You may find that some computers show the black lines, but other computers do not.

 By default, Surfer uses the video card driver to display the 3D surfaces.
 Some video card drivers report to Surfer that they support Surfer's requirements to create the surface map, but actually do not.
-In these cases, the surface map can appear solid black on top, it can have black lines running over it, or Surfer can crash.
+In these cases, the surface map can appear solid black on top, it can have black lines running over it, the 3D surface can appear upside down, or Surfer can crash.

 Please update your video card driver to be sure it is the appropriate driver for your card, and is the most up to date version.
 In most cases, going to the video card manufacturer will have current drivers that aren't detected by Windows.
 You could also try using a different version of the driver to see if that helps solve the problem.